 In Psalm 32 we read that He will compass me about with songs of deliverance.
 It is a wonderful truth, beloved.
-Let us lay hold of it.
+Let us lav hold of it.
 Let us put everything out of the way and reach out for this blessing, this light -God loves me.
 I am the object of His love.
 I do not have to persuade Him to save me and to bless me, but He wants me to throw open my heart and let the sunshine of His love come in.
 He wants me to be in that attitude where I say, "I will trust and I will not be afraid."
-As I take that attitude, with determination, His light will shine in and the shadows will flee.
-I will say, "He is my strength.
+As I take that attitude, with determination.
+His light will shine in and the shadows will flee.
+T will say, "He is my strength.
 He is my song.
-He has become my salvation.
+He has become my salvation.'

 Beloved, it is true.
 It is true, the light is shining.
 All the glorious light of the love of God is shining from the face of Jesus Christ.
 Let the sunshine come in.
 Let it in.
 Turn away from your fears and look unto Jesus and say, "He, the Lord, my Christ, my God, is mine, and He is my salvation.
 I will trust.
 I will not be afraid.
-He is my His love, His faithfulness, His unfailing grace. has become my salvation.
+He is my strength.
+He is my song.
+He

+His love, his function unfailing grace.
 Is "Bread of Life" on Your Christmas List?

-Twelve issues for \$1.75

-Christmas Gift Card Sent on Request
+Twelve issues for \$1.75 Christmas Gift Card Sent on Request